-A common uncertainty that some photographers face when starting editing their photos is the difference between vibrance and saturation.
+A common uncertainty that some photographers face when starting to edit their photos is the difference between vibrance and saturation.
 In fact, both saturation and vibrance work to increase or decrease the intensity of the colors in an image; however, they do so in significantly different ways.

 While you have probably noticed these differences during your editing process, you may not know exactly the reason why these seemingly identical tools provide such different results.

-In this tutorial, we will explain the main differences between vibrance & saturation, how to choose which one to use.
+In this tutorial, we will explain the main differences between vibrance vs saturation in photography, and how to choose which one to use.
 First, let us begin by explaining some related terms and definitions.

 What is color?

 Color is the visual byproduct of the spectrum of light as it is either transmitted through a transparent medium or as it is absorbed and reflected off a surface.
 Color is the light wavelengths that the human eye receives and processes from a reflected source.